Warriors rout defending champion Cavaliers 126-91 in rematch (Jan 16, 2017) | FOX Sports

 TIP-INS

-Warriors: Curry made four steals. … Golden State had 24 assists to Cleveland’s four in the first half. … Curry hit a 3 in his 100th straight home game, the second-longest such streak in NBA history behind Korver’s 132. … Golden State is 7-0 at home vs. the Eastern Conference and 13-1 overall, with that lone loss to the Cavs. … Iguodala had his career-best streak of five straight games without a turnover snapped with one miscue, while dishing out five more assists for 22 during this span. … MC Hammer was in the house.
+Warriors: Curry hit a 3 in his 100th straight home game, the second-longest such streak in NBA history behind Korver’s 132. … Golden State is 7-0 at home vs. the Eastern Conference and 13-1 overall, with that lone loss to the Cavs. … Iguodala had his career-best streak of five straight games without a turnover snapped with one miscue, while dishing out five more assists for 22 during this span. … MC Hammer was in the house.

 UP NEXT